Basic Gardening Tools Every Newbie Should Have

 heavy duty garden shears

-If you plan to grow hedges, then the garden shear is a must.
+If you plan to grow hedges, the garden shear is necessary.
 You can use it to trim hedges, shrubs, and trees.
-It looks like scissors but in a bigger form.
+It looks like scissors but in a more extensive form.
 We recommend looking for a quality one instead of a cheaper version.

 Wheelbarrow